Trello vs ClickUp for small business (2026): I Tested Both

 Q: Is Trello really free for small businesses?

-For a lot of small teams, genuinely yes.
-The free plan covers unlimited cards and 10 workspaces, which is enough for simple needs.
-The limitations kick in around Butler automation runs (250/month) and file attachment size (10MB per file).
-If you need more than one workspace or advanced automations, you'll likely want the Standard plan at ~$5/user/month — which is still pretty reasonable.
+For a lot of small teams, completely yes.
+The free plan covers unlimited cards and 10 workspaces, which handles simple needs just fine.
+The limits kick in around Butler automation runs (250/month) and file attachment size (10MB per file).
+If you need more than one workspace or heavy automation, you'll probably want the Standard plan at ~$5/user/month — which is still pretty reasonable.

 Q: Does ClickUp's free plan actually work for a real team?

 Yes, with caveats.
 The 100MB storage limit is the main constraint, and 100 automation runs per month goes fast if you're automating actively.
 For a team of 3-4 doing mostly manual work, the free plan is completely viable.
-Scale up or automate aggressively and you'll hit the ceiling within weeks.
+But scale up or automate heavily and you'll hit the ceiling within weeks.

 Q: Which tool is better for remote teams?